MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 If an end user is currently running `v2`, and they query the server for an update, it will respond with `v3`, but leave the release as optional.
 This is because they already received the mandatory update, and therefore, there isn't a need to modify the policy of `v3`.
 This behavior is why we say that the server will "dynamically convert" the mandatory flag, because as far as the release goes, its mandatory attribute will always be stored using the value you specified when releasing it.
 It's only changed on-the-fly as necessary when responding to an update check from an end user.

-If you never release an update that's marked as mandatory, then the above behavior doesn't apply to you, since the server will never change an optional release to mandatory unless there were intermingled mandatory updates as illustrated above.
-Additionally, if a release is marked as mandatory, it will never be converted to optional, since that wouldn't make any sense.
-The server will only change an optional release to mandatory to respect the semantics described above.
+The described behavior only applies to you if you release an update that's marked as `mandatory`.
+The server will only change an `optional` release to `mandatory` if there are intermingled `mandatory` updates as illustrated above.

+A release marked as `mandatory` will never be converted to `optional`.

 > [!TIP]
 > This parameter can be set using either `--mandatory` or `-m`*